Tactile suit with vibrating plates gives another feeling to the music

 A recent event at the Lincoln Center for the Performing Arts titled “Silent Disco: An Evening of Access Magic” presented the capabilities of the suit.
 There were seventy of them on shelves in a party that was meant to be accessible to all.

 Anyone could borrow one, hard of hearing, or deaf, and try it out under the giant disco ball that hung over the Lincoln Center fountain.
-The vibrations were mixed by a haptic DJ who could control the location, frequency and intensity of the sensation on the suits, much like a musical DJ mixes sounds.
+The vibes were mixed by a tactile DJ who could control the location, the and the intensity of feeling in the uniforms, as a musical DJ mixes the sounds.

 iGuRu.gr The Best Technology Site in Greecefgns